When is Carnival in St. Maarten?

 What is Carnival in St. Maarten?

 Carnival in St. Maarten is like mixing New Year’s revelry, costumed parades and lots of loud calypso, soca and steelpan band music together.
-While Trinidad Carnival’s is the largest and most popular in the region, St. Marten Carnival has the longest carnival season and has been growing in popularity year after year.
+While Trinidad Carnival’s is the largest and most popular in the region, St. Maarten Carnival has the longest carnival season and has been growing in popularity year after year.

 St. Maarten Carnival is all about bringing together people from all different backgrounds and cultures.
 Carnival in St. Maarten is like a West Indies block party, where no matter your age, race or background everyone mixes together and has the time of their life.